 The term shared memory means that the processors all share a common address space.
 Say this is occurring at the hardware level, and we are using Intel Pentium CPUs.
-Suppose processor P3 issues the instruction movl 200, %eabx which reads memory location 200 and places the result in the EAX register in the CPU.
+Suppose processor P3 issues the instruction movl 200, %ebx which reads memory location 200 and places the result in the EAX register in the CPU.
 If processor P4 does the same, they both will be referring to the same physical memory cell.
+(Note, however, that each CPU has a separate register set, so each will have its own independent EAX.)
 In non-shared-memory machines, each processor has its own private memory, and each one will then have its own location 200, completely independent of the locations 200 at the other processors' memories.

-Say a program contains a global variable X and a local variable Y on share-memory hardware (and we use shared-memory software).
-If for example the compiler assigns location 200 to the variable X, i.e. &X = 200, then the point is that all of the processors will have that variable in common, because any processor which issues a memory operation on location 200 will access the same physical memory cell.
+Say a program contains a global variable $\mathbf{X}$ and a local variable $\mathbf{Y}$ on share-memory hardware (and we use shared-memory software).
+If for example the compiler assigns location 200 to the variable $\mathbf{X}$ , i.e. $\&\mathbf{X} = 200$ , then the point is that all of the processors will have that variable in common, because any processor which issues a memory operation on location 200 will access the same physical memory cell.

 On the other hand, each processor will have its own separate run-time stack.
 All of the stacks are in shared memory, but they will be accessed separately, since each CPU has a different value in its SP (Stack Pointer) register.
-Thus each processor will have its own independent copy of the local variable \mathbf{Y} .
+Thus each processor will have its own independent copy of the local variable Y.

 To make the meaning of "shared memory" more concrete, suppose we have a bus-based system, with all the processors and memory attached to the bus.
-Let us compare the above variables \mathbf{X} and \mathbf{Y} here.
-Suppose again that the compiler assigns \mathbf{X} to memory location 200.
-Then in the machine language code for the program, every reference to \mathbf{X} will be there as 200.
-Every time an instruction that writes to \mathbf{X} is executed by a CPU, that CPU will put 200 into its Memory Address Register (MAR), from which the 200 flows out on the address lines in the bus, and goes to memory.
+Let us compare the above variables X and Y here.
+Suppose again that the compiler assigns X to memory location 200.
+Then in the machine language code for the program, every reference to X will be there as 200.
+Every time an instruction that writes to X is executed by a CPU, that CPU will put 200 into its Memory Address Register (MAR), from which the 200 flows out on the address lines in the bus, and goes to memory.
 This will happen in the same way no matter which CPU it is.
 Thus the same physical memory location will end up being accessed, no matter which CPU generated the reference.

-By contrast, say the compiler assigns a local variable \mathbf{Y} to something like ESP+8, the third item on the stack (on a 32-bit machine), 8 bytes past the word pointed to by the stack pointer, ESP.
+By contrast, say the compiler assigns a local variable Y to something like ESP+8, the third item on the stack (on a 32-bit machine), 8 bytes past the word pointed to by the stack pointer, ESP.
 The OS will assign a different ESP value to each thread, so the stacks of the various threads will be separate.
 Each CPU has its own ESP register, containing the location of the stack for whatever thread that CPU is currently running.
-So, the value of \mathbf{Y} will be different for each thread.
+So, the value of Y will be different for each thread.